Kalugumalai: History

-The hill Kalugumalai ("Hill of the vulture").
-Earlier it was known as Araimalai or Thirumalai.
-Even before that it was referred as Nechchuram and Tiruneccuram.
-Some of the epigraphies mentions that there was a palace for the pandya official called Ettimannan.
-At the foot of the Kalugumalai a large urn-burial cemetery was found.
-However hundreds of urns were destroyed during limestone quarrying.
-Opposite to Kalugasalamoorthy Temple there is a small palace which served as local residence of Raja of Ettaiyapuram.
+Kalugumalai is Tamil for "hill of the vulture".
+It was previously known as Araimalai or Tirumalai, as well as Nechchuram and Tiruneccuram.
+Some of the epigraphies in the site mention a palace for the Pandya official called Ettimannan.
+At the foot of the Kalugumalai, a large urn-burial cemetery was found.
+However, hundreds of urns were destroyed during limestone quarrying.
+Opposite to Kalugasalamoorthy Temple is a small palace that served as local residence of Raja of Ettaiyapuram.

 The place was the scene of Kalugumalai riots of 1895, when ten people were killed in caste clashes.